Simulation

 set of starting conditions, a proposed process can indeed lead to a

 claimed output.
-In other words, it provides log check, which is
+In other words, it provides logic check, which is

-particularly useful when the proposed is simply to complicated to
+particularly useful when the proposed model is simply to complicated to

 understand directly, or is not amenable to mathematical proof.